CyberRyan1/CyberCore/docs/examples/CommandWithArgumentsExample.md

 import java.util.List;

-// Because this is a regular command, we are going to extend CyberCommand. public class PlayerOnlineCommand extends CyberCommand {
+public class PlayerOnlineCommand extends CyberCommand {

     public PlayerOnlineCommand() {
-        // The super constructor is how we setup the command for CyberCore super(
+        super(
                 "playeronline", // The label of the command "server.playeronline", // The permission of the command "&c&lYou don't have the correct permissions for this command", // The permission message of the command "&8/&7playeronline &b(player)" // The usage of the command );
-        // Registering the command will make it available for use.
-Setting the argument
-        //      to true will enable tab completions.
-False will disable tab completions
-        //      and return an empty list.
         super.register( true );

         // Because we have a permission, we want to make sure that the command is only